Shoe Recommendations for Children

-2. Momobaby: These shoes offers a wide variety of rubber-soled shoes made of genuine leather.
-The APMA also recommends momobaby for infants and toddlers as they are light weight, breathable, comfortable and flexible.
+2. Momobaby: This company offers a wide variety of rubber-soled shoes made of genuine leather.
+The APMA also recommends Momobaby for infants and toddlers as they are light weight, breathable, comfortable, and flexible.

-4. Stride Rite: Stride Rite offers shoes for baby's first steps that are adjustable, durable and flexible.
+5. Stride Rite: Stride Rite offers shoes for baby's first steps that are adjustable, durable, and flexible.
 They are built to encourage natural movement.
 The inside of these shoes are soft, the soles are flexible, and the exterior are smooth and rounded.

-5. Keen Newport H2 Sandal (toddlers): Polyester webbing uppers are lined with water-resistant rubber for fast-drying comfort and durability.
-Patented toe guards protect little toes while hiking, walking, running and even biking.
+6. Keen Newport H2 Sandal (Toddlers): Polyester webbing uppers are lined with water-resistant rubber for fast-drying comfort and durability.
+Patented toe guards protect little toes while hiking, walking, running, and even biking.
 EVA (Ethyl Vinyl Acetate) midsoles provide cushioning and support; antimicrobial footbeds help keep foot odor under control.
 Non-marking rubber outsoles offer exceptional durability and traction on wet surfaces.

-8. New Balance 574 (Infant/Toddlers/Youth): This is a classic retro-running shoe with EVA foam midsole for cushioning, non- marking outsole with a suede/mesh upper top.
+7. New Balance 574 (Infant/Toddlers/Youth): This is a classic retro-running shoe with EVA foam midsole for cushioning, and a non-marking outsole with a suede/mesh upper top.

-9. New Balance 890V5 (preschool/grade school): Featuring ABZORB® cushioning technology and a non-marking outsole.
+8. New Balance ABZORB® Technology Shoes (Toddlers/Youth): Featuring ABZORB® cushioning technology and a non-marking outsole.
 IMEVA (injection-molded EVA foam) midsole for firm yet flexible cushioning with a synthetic/mesh upper top.

 10. New Balance KJ860 (4-12 years old): Synthetic and mesh upper in an athletic running style lace-up front, padded tongue and collar stability.
-Midfoot support and reduces weight of the shoe.
+They provide midfoot support and reduce weight of the shoe.
 Cushioning footbed and shock absorbing technology.
-Medial Post helps to prevent over-pronation and a rubber outsole to provide traction and stability.
+The medial Post helps to prevent over-pronation and a rubber outsole provides traction and stability.